 Our Bariatric Team

-Dr. Pinson completed an internship and residency in general surgery at Carraway Methodist Medical Center in Birmingham, Ala., in 1995.
-He is a Fellow of the American College of Surgeons, a Fellow of Southeastern Surgical Congress and a Fellow of the American Society of Bariatric Surgeons.
+He graduated from the University of Mississippi School of Medicine and completed his general surgery residency at Caraway Methodist Medical Center in Birmingham, Alabama.
+Dr. Pinson joined the NMMC medical staff in 1995.
+He is a Fellow of the American College of Surgery and a Fellow of the American Society for Metabolic & Bariatric Surgery.

 Vivian Rogers, DNP, NP-C, CBN, a resident of Tupelo, is a nurse practitioner who serves as Bariatric Program Director.
 She graduated from West Point High School in 1987.
 She joined the NMMC staff in 1997 as a certified nursing assistant with Home Health, and later worked as an admission clerk.
 In 1999 she completed training as a surgery technician and worked in that role until 2002 when she earned an associate’s degree in nursing from Itawamba Community College.
 She started her nursing career as a circulating nurse in surgery at NMMC.
 She earned her bachelor’s degree in nursing in 2008 from the University of North Alabama at Florence, and her master’s degree in nursing with honors from South University in Savannah, Ga.
 In 2014 she completed the doctoral program in nursing at the University of South Alabama in Mobile.